-- 1. Communicating with another student during a test. - 2.
+- Communicating with another student during a test. - 2.
 Copying from another student's test or quiz. - 3.
-Putting your name on another student's work - 4.
-Using unauthorized notes or materials during a test or quiz. - 5.
-Getting information about a test or quiz without the consent of the teacher. - 6.
-Plagiarism (Turning in a paper or project which, in part or whole, is not the student's own work.) - 7.
-Copying another person's assignment or allowing someone to copy one's assignment unless allowed by the teacher. - 8.
-Copying or using data created by another student. - 9.
-Preparing notes used for cheating on a test or quiz. - 10.
-Getting too much help from a parent or others to limit unduly the ability of the student to learn.
+Putting your name on another student's work - Using unauthorized notes or materials during a test or quiz.
+4. - Getting information about a test or quiz without the consent of the teacher.
+5. - Plagiarism (Turning in a paper or project which, in part or whole, is not the student's own work.) - Copying another person's assignment or allowing someone to copy one's assignment unless allowed by the teacher. - Copying or using data created by another student..